 My (long) Story

-My cake story began about 20 years ago, when I offered to make my nephew's 2nd birthday cake.
+My cake story began over 20 years ago, when I offered to make my nephew's 2nd birthday cake.
 At the time I had no idea how to make or decorate cakes and mind you there was no Pinterest, YouTube, online tutorials, etc. So, I would go to the library and check out cake decorating books.
 Followed that up with taking a Wilton 1 course at a local craft store.
 Learning just enough to (barely) put together a buttercream star-tipped Teenage Mutant Ninja Turtle cake for my sweet nephew.
 I had a blast making it and since I was already the crafty type – I took cake decorating as another one of my creative projects!
 Over the next few years, I made cakes for all my family and friends while honing in on my skills (but never taking any additional classes).
 There came a point where I wanted to start charging for my cakes, but quickly learned that in order to market myself that would entail operating as a legal food business.
 So I began the uphill climb to become a fully licensed and health permitted business.
 I filed my fictitious business name as NO MORE BORING CAKES, got a business license, and went on a hunt to find a commercial kitchen to work out of.

 In 2009, I began to bake and decorate after hours out of Eat Your Lunch Deli in Carlsbad.
 I had no storage space, so I would carry everything up and down a flight of stairs.
 Several months later, I was contacted by SmokeHouse catering company to partner with them in opening up a new joint facility in San Marcos.
 Just a couple weeks later I subleased a space within their building.
 Things were moving along very smoothly and I was thoroughly enjoying having a storefront.